 IVC Chicago began in September 2001 with twelve volunteers whose prior occupations ranged from fire chief and postal worker to business executive and nurse.
 They volunteered as hospital and prison chaplains, teachers’ aides, and GED instructors at nine service agencies.

-In 2016-17, there are 61 volunteers serving in over 40 partner agencies.
+In 2018 – 19, there are 60 volunteers serving in more than 40 partner agencies.
 Volunteers in Chicago are working with youth and young adults in education and mentoring programs, refugee and immigrant services, women’s and children’s services and hospital and prison ministry.
 They provide healthcare and food assistance and work in hunger and homeless services.
 They serve the elderly and disabled.